Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: System Model and Problem Formulation

 \subsection{3D Aerial-Ground Network Architecture}

-Consider a downlink aerial-ground integrated network comprising $N$ rotary-wing Unmanned Aerial Vehicles (UAVs) functioning as aerial base stations, and $M$ ground users distributed over a geographical area of interest $\mathcal{D} \subset \mathbb{R}^2$.
+Consider a downlink aerial-ground integrated network comprising $N$ rotary-wing UAVs functioning as aerial base stations, and $M$ ground users distributed over a geographical area of interest $\mathcal{D} \subset \mathbb{R}^2$.
 The set of UAVs is denoted by $\mathcal{U} = \{1, \dots, N\}$, and the set of ground users is denoted by $\mathcal{M} = \{1, \dots, M\}$.
 The overall system scenario is illustrated in Fig.~\ref{fig:system_model}.

 Unlike conventional 2D deployment models, the UAVs in this framework possess 3D mobility to facilitate spatial adaptation.
 The instantaneous position of the $i$-th UAV at time step $t$ is represented by a 3D coordinate vector $\mathbf{q}_i(t) = [x_i(t), y_i(t), h_i(t)]^T$, where $[x_i(t), y_i(t)]$ denotes the horizontal position and $h_i(t)$ represents the altitude.
 To ensure operational safety and regulatory compliance, the altitude is constrained within a predefined range $H_{\min} \leq h_i(t) \leq H_{\max}$.
 This vertical degree of freedom allows the network to dynamically expand or contract the service footprint in response to varying user densities.